 - It is an ongoing collaborative partnership that unifies students and administrators.

-7. Hand them the proposal and ask– “How can we partner to engage students in ending hunger?”
-They might express a financial or logistical challenge they’ll face.
+7. Hand them the proposal and ask– “How can we partner to engage students in alleviating campus hunger?”
+They might express a financial or logistical challenge they anticipate.
 Remember, your objective is to build a meal donation program into your school’s system, so prepare to respond to rejection.

 - If the school states the budget can’t support the program: